TLara1/TLara1.github.io/_projects/Research_ideas+Brainstorming.md

 problem is only the solid is only enforced with the fluid, not the advection field.
 There is no way to keep the advection field 0 inside in the solid area.

 Field theory for fluid beyond just stokes flow.
 THe idea here being is that I think we are doing dissipation wrong.
 There has to be a more fundamental represntation that enforce energy "dissipation."
 I mean dissipation is just turning energy into something else.
 Can we interpt dissipation in this way such that somethign is conserved? random thought, but dissipation is just moving into thermal noise right?
 See Dalls Albritton Research
+THIS IS A REAL THING - Navier Stokes Renormalization Group, very neat, need to look into more

 RMT spectral method and RMT amr. this is a fully eulerian method, I think a chebyshev solver could be really fast, just have to work out the stiff insides of the solids? but spectral rmt would be cool

 flag flapping 3d more realistic

+swimming jelly in stokes flow, more sophisticated calculations

+stokes flows colloids as field theory, there is something here I think...

 field theory for classical gravity? as in perturbative expansion in low mass ratio?